-Nivolumab and pembrolizumab are intravenous immunotherapies that block the actions of programmed cell death protein-1 (PD-1).
+Pembrolizumab and nivolumab are intravenous immunotherapies that block the actions of programmed cell death protein-1 (PD-1).
 PD-1 suppresses the body's immune response to cancer, but when its actions are blocked by immunotherapy, the immune system is reactivated to fight the cancer.
-Nivolumab and pembrolizumab are used in the treatment of metastatic stomach cancer.
-Nivolumab is used when molecular testing shows that the cancer is PD-L1-positive and pembrolizumab is used for MSI-high/MMR-deficient tumours and for PD-L1-positive tumours at the junction where the stomach meets the oesophagus (see section 'Molecular tests' for more information).
+Pembrolizumab is used in metastatic SCC and AC when molecular testing shows that the cancer is PD-L1-positive and in metastatic AC or OGJ cancer that is MSI-high/MMR-deficient (see section 'Molecular tests' for more information).
+Nivolumab is used in the treatment of locally advanced and metastatic SCC and AC, sometimes only when molecular testing shows that the cancer is PD-L1-positive, and sometimes regardless of whether the cancer is PD-L1-positive or not.